 The adoption process, restrictions, and requirements for adults who wish to adopt a child (or an adult, in some cases) are regulated at the state level.
-In some cases, such as surrogate mother arrangements, the adoption follows a court-ordered termination of parental rights decree that ends the child's legal relationship with his or her birth mother.
 States generally allow any child in need of a permanent home to be adopted by an eligible adult, although children above a certain age usually have a say in the decision or must consent to the adoption.

-Additionally, most states require "home residency" or "home study" process before the adoption is finalized as a transition period for both the child and adoptive parents.
-This is important not only to help all parties adjust to the new arrangement, but also to make sure the child is in a nurturing environment.
-The home residency typically lasts about six months.
+Additionally, most states require a "home residency" or "home study" process before the adoption is finalized as a transition period for both the child and adoptive parents.
+This is important not only to help all parties adjust to the new arrangement but also to make sure the child is in a nurturing environment.

 The following table lists additional details of adoption laws in New Hampshire.
 See FindLaw's Adoption section for more articles and resources.